Home

 Mellotron used:

 Magne "Mags" Furuholmen is A-Ha's keyboard player/guitarist and co-writer of several of their major hits.
-After the band reconvened at the end of the '90s, solo albums started appearing, Furuholmen waiting until 2004 to release Past Perfect Future Tense as the international market-friendly Magne F. It's an inoffensive album of acoustic guitar/piano/strings-based pop, likely to appeal to grown-up A-Ha fans (yes, there are lots of them.
-All female), which means, unsurprisingly, that it probably isn't going to do much for your typical Planet Mellotron reader.
+After the band reconvened at the end of the '90s, solo albums started appearing, Furuholmen waiting until 2004 to release Past Perfect Future Tense as the international market-friendly Magne F. It's an inoffensive album of acoustic guitar/piano/strings-based pop, likely to appeal to grown-up A-Ha fans, which means, unsurprisingly, that it probably isn't going to do much for your typical Planet Mellotron reader.

-Furuholmen plays Mellotron throughout, almost certainly the parent band's MkVI, with strings on Obsolete, All The Time and Kryptonite, with flutes (though real strings) on No One Gets Me But U, although all the other strings are real.
-So; acceptable (if slightly dull) mainstream stuff with a few decent 'Tron tracks.
+Furuholmen plays Mellotron throughout, almost certainly the parent band's MkVI, with strings on Obsolete, All The Time and Kryptonite and flutes (though real strings) on No One Gets Me But U, although all the other strings are real.
+So; acceptable (if slightly dull) mainstream stuff with a few decent Mellotron tracks.
 Going by Furuholmen's frankly bizarre website (actually worth a look, on oddness grounds), he's a fan of The Hitch-Hiker's Guide To The Galaxy, which I shall honour by saying: mostly harmless.

 Utterly incomprehensible official site